mailz/SyncAction/readme.md

 # Sync Action

-GitHub Action which syncs branches with selected branch.
+GitHub Action which moves commits from one branch to another branch

 ## Inputs